thriveweb/see-civil/content/see-civil/home.md

     build the capabilities of our company and our people.
   subtitle: >-
-    SEE Civil delivers construction and engineering services for major infrastructure and urban development projects
+    SEE Civil delivers construction and engineering services for major infrastructure and urban development clientele.
   title: About
 capabilities:
   buttonText: Explore